SlickSaintNick/odinbook/planning.md

 - DONE Posts should always display the post content, author, comments, and likes.
 - DONE There should be an index page for posts, which shows all the recent posts from the current user and users they are following.
 - DONE Users can comment on posts.
-- Users can like posts.
+- DONE Users can like posts.
 - Users can send follow requests to other users.
 - Users can create a profile with a profile picture.
 You may be able to get the profile picture when users sign in using OmniAuth.
 If this isn't the case you can use Gravatar to generate the photo.
 - A user's profile page should contain their profile information, profile photo, and posts.